 The subject property is located in South Harewood on an undeveloped portion of Ninth Street.
-The property was created in 2012 when it was subdivided (SUB923) from a larger property on the opposite side of the Nanaimo Parkway.
-The eastern portion of the property is cleared and the western portion is a 35m-wide forested buffer, as required when adjacent to the Nanaimo Parkway.
-The property slopes approximately 4m downhill generally from north to south.
+The property was created in 2012 when it was subdivided (SUB923) from a larger property on

 The surrounding neighbourhood includes undeveloped lands to the northwest, single residential dwellings to the north and east, a portion of Lotus Pinnatus Park to the south, and the Nanaimo Parkway and Parkway Trail to the southwest.